dmadison/Adalight-FastLED/README.md

 For this sketch to work, you'll need to have a copy of the FastLED library.
 You can download FastLED [from GitHub](https://github.com/FastLED/FastLED) or through the libraries manager of the Arduino IDE.
 This program was writen using FastLED 3.1.3 - note that earlier versions of FastLED are untested and may not work properly.

+For more information on my own ambilight setup, see [the project page](http://www.partsnotincluded.com/projects/ambilight/) on [PartsNotIncluded.com](http://www.partsnotincluded.com/).

 ## Basic Setup

 Open the LEDstream_FastLED file in the Arduino IDE and customize the settings at the top for your setup.
 You will need to change: